Cleanup removes mountains

 - Toxic sediments

-Key partners (public and private): Funding for most restoration activities came from the Great Lakes Restoration Initiative, through the U.S. Fish and Wildlife Service and the National Oceanic and Atmospheric Administration.
-The U.S. Environmental Protection Agency and the Ohio EPA provided $6.3 million in funding to tackle the site of the slag piles.
-Local partners included the city of Lorain, Lorain Port Authority, Lorain County, Lorain Metro Parks and the Lorain County General Health District.
+Key partners: Great Lakes Restoration Initiative, U.S. Fish and Wildlife Service, the National Oceanic and Atmospheric Administration, U.S. Environmental Protection Agency, Ohio Environmental Protection Agency, City of Lorain, Lorain Port Authority, Lorain County, Lorain Metro Parks and the Lorain County General Health District

 Types of jobs created: Heavy equipment operators, general laborers, biologists, toxicologists, chemists, landscape architects

 The project has removed more than 1 million cubic yards of steel waste.
 Where the slag once stood, about 5,000 native shrubs and trees were planted and are taking root in a variety of habitats in the floodplain.
 Anecdotal evidence shows newly created pools and nearly 6,000 feet of fish shelves — areas of stone and rubble in the river where fish can find refuge and forage — have improved fish populations.
 Over 20 acres of floodplain wetland habitat have been restored, while 52 acres of the river have been persevered.
 In September of 2013, the third annual Black River Kayak-A-Thon was held to promote recreational boating on the river and to highlight the restoration project successes.